thejaminator/conditionme/readme.md

 The token should be not an eos token, because in some huggingface data collators they mask out eos token ids.
 That causes your reward token to be masked out.

+NOTE: Another way of doing this is to literally encode the reward as text input.
+A downside of this is that you'll probably be more open to prompt injection.
+[I demonstrate it here](See plot.
+).
+And you'll need to be more careful with how your rewards can get tokenized into multiple different tokens.

 ## TODO list
 - [x] Validate that it works on a toy example